 Always check with your healthcare provider before starting any diet or exercise plan.

 How Fiber Helps Prevent Constipation

 A balanced diet with plenty of fiber and water softens stools and make them easier to pass.
 This reduces pressure on hemorrhoids.
 If you eat a high-fiber diet you will be less likely to become constipated.
-The most common causes of constipation are a diet low in fiber or a diet high in animal fats, such as cheese and meats.
+The most common causes of constipation are a diet low in fiber and high in dairy.

 Fiber is classified into two categories: soluble fiber, which dissolves in water, and insoluble fiber, which doesn’t.
 Both promote movement through your digestive system.
 You can add more fiber to your diet from food, a fiber supplement or both.
 Fiber is most readily found in whole grains, vegetables, beans, legumes, nuts and fruits.
 See the High Fiber Food Chart.
 Your doctor may suggest taking a bulk softener or a fiber supplement.